Canopy Security · UX Design & Research

 Context over duration

 Time-based options alone weren't enough.
 Users thought in terms of what they were doing — 'I'm next to my car,' 'kids are outside' — not how many minutes they wanted silence.
-The feature needed to speak their language.

 03